ibm-cloud-docs/data-virtualization/connecting/dr.md

 # Geo-replicated disaster recovery (DR)
 {: #dr_gen}

-Data Virtualization leverages Db2 HADR technology and gives you the ability to add a DR node, on demand, in an offsite data center of your choice.
+{{site.data.keyword.dv_short}} leverages Db2 HADR technology and gives you the ability to add a DR node, on demand, in an offsite data center of your choice.
 In an unlikely event that the primary data server is affected by external circumstances such as a natural disaster, you can failover to your Geo-Replicated Disaster Recovery node with a few clicks.
 You can also fail back to your primary site just as easily.
 {: shortdesc}

 Admin functionality is not available on the DR node.
 Any admin functions must be run on the primary instance while it's **Active**.